 ‘Why do your churches have those paintings and not statues?
 Why don’t you have Stations of the Cross?’
 Byzantine Rite churches — most Orthodox and some Catholic churches — are full of special paintings called icons, which are more than decoration, teaching tools — though a lot of theology is behind their designs, and they do teach theology — or devotional aids.
 They are more like a sacrament.
 The person shown in the icon is mystically present.
 However, icons are not idols — the prayer passes through the icon to the person represented and so the wood and paint aren’t literally worshipped or adored.
 Icons aren’t meant to be lifelike or realistic, but instead are painted following strict rules, an elaborate language of colors and symbols.
 They are blessed by a priest before being used in church or at home.
 Early and medieval Western religious paintings, before the Renaissance, resembled icons.
 Also, using paintings instead of statues is partly cultural.
 In the early church there was controversy over whether one could use images in worship — the Jews say it violates the First Commandment and the Muslims have adopted this position.
 For about 100 years, enforced by the Byzantine emperor, the anti-images faction in the church, called iconoclasts (Greek for ‘image-smashers’) won.
 But then the whole church had a council, the second Council of Nicaea, which restored the use of images — the fact that God has become man means we can show His face in figural art.
 But in the East there was and still is a compromise: instead of statues, which look like the figures of Greek and Roman gods in pagan temples, Christian images are flat, or at most bas-relief.
 Every year, on the first Sunday of Great Lent (the fasting period before Easter), called ‘the Sunday of Orthodoxy’, the Byzantine Rite celebrates the church’s teaching on icons.

 The Stations of the Cross is a medieval devotion spread in the Roman Catholic Church by the Franciscans, who based it on the route Jesus took on the way to His crucifixion.
-Because the Byzantine Rite evolved separately from the Roman Rite, there are no Stations in Orthodox churches.
+Because the Byzantine Rite evolved separately from the Roman Rite, and because this devotion developed after the split between the Orthodox and the Catholics, there are no Stations in Orthodox churches.
 Also, Orthodox devotion tends to emphasize the glorified, transfigured, risen Christ more than His earthly sufferings, but the latter are not ignored.
 Orthodox use and venerate the crucifix.

 ‘Why do you cross yourselves backwards?’
 Why do you? :) Those who follow American football might remember Bernie Kosar, who played for the Cleveland Browns and would cross himself the Orthodox way on the field.
 (He is a Byzantine Catholic.)
 Actually, some think the way people make the sign of the cross in the Byzantine Rite used by the Orthodox and some Catholic churches — using the fingers of the right hand, touching the forehead, below the chest, right shoulder, then left shoulder (actually a bigger, fuller gesture than what’s done in the Roman Rite) — is the original way of doing it.
 But non-Byzantine Eastern churches do it left to right like the West.
 The Byzantine way also uses the fingers symbolically, holding the thumb, index and ring fingers together to stand for the Trinity, and the third and little finger folded against the palm to stand for the two natures, human and divine, of Christ.
 Sometime in the 11th century, starting in Italy, Roman Catholics began touching the left shoulder first.
 Nobody really knows why.